odys-z/Anclient/docsphinx/source/guide/controls/tree.rst

 .. image:: ../imgs/05-treegrid-formatter.jpg
    :height: 16em

-To Customize cells in AnTreegrid (also AnTreeditor), feed the control with a formatter,
+To Customize cells in AnTreegrid (also AnTreeditor), feed the control with a formatter:

 .. code-block:: html